Thru-hiking the Tahoe Rim Trail showed me I hardly knew my childhood backyard—and the ideas I held about what’s possible.

 Waking up ready to crank out miles, my goal was to push for 35 miles.
 After some oatmeal I left the lake and headed towards Mount Rose.
 Passing others along the trail as they enjoyed their morning cup of coffee and eggs over the stove, I was a bit jealous.

 I crunched over snow patches, twigs, pine cones, and more.
-The sky was clear and the sun beat down upon me.
+The sky was clear and the sun beat down on as hard as on the best Joshua Tree hikes.
 Drinking water and keeping up my pace, the only distraction I allowed was to stop and snap a few photographs.

 One stop, a waterfall along the Tahoe Rim Trail not far from Mount Rose summit fork, came at the perfect timing.
 I was low on water, hungry, and ready for an excuse to drop my pack.
 Feeling as though the weight of the world had dropped off my shoulders, I walked around with my camera, snapping images left and right, the cascading water spraying me.
 Grateful for the cooldown, I enjoyed my snack, pounded some water—for this might be my only refill for 20 miles—and got on my way.